mohammadsadique/MailFromLocalInPHP/README.md

-# MailFromLocalInPHP
-Send mail from localhost in PHP using PHPMailer
+# Send mail from localhost in PHP using PHPMailer

 ### Please set Mail credential if given credential is not working for any reason.

-## Run mail.php page
+### Run mail.php page